pkhead/soundbox/README.md

 A cross-platform, free, and open-source digital audio workstation.

 ## Installation
-Required libraries:
-- GLFW3
-- OpenGL
-- X11 (Linux)

 Prerequisites:
 - CMake
 - Visual Studio (Windows)
 - Make (Linux)

-First, make sure you have GLFW3 installed.
-If it's not installed in a standard library/header path, then you can tell CMake to look at the needed directories by passing in `-DCMAKE_PREFIX_PATH=/path/to/glfw3`.

 ### GNU/Linux
 ```bash